lumeland/lume.land/docs/core/multiple-template-engines.md

 ---

 By default, the template engine used to render a file is decided according to the file extension.
-For example, an `.md` file uses Markdown, `.vto` file uses Nunjucks and so on.
+For example, an `.md` file uses Markdown, `.njk` file uses Nunjucks and so on.

 You can override this default behaviour with the `templateEngine` option.
 Any